Jareechang/tf-modules/cloudwatch/alarms/application-log-errors/README.md

-# AWS Applicaiton Errors rate
+# AWS Application Errors rate

+A module for converting cloudwatch logs into metrics (event count) based on patterns filters, and alarming on them if they pass a certain threshold (a percentage relative to total request from ALB - 10%, 25%, ... error threshold).

-A module for handling application error logs and alarming on them based on thresholds.
+application error logs in cloudwatch and alarming on them based on thresholds.

 - [Example](#example)
 - [Requirements](#requirements)